Starrybelle15/Tech-Internship/README.md

 3. Tokenizer padding issues: Fixed by setting pad_token for LLaMA-based models.
 4. Loss computation errors: Solved by adding labels during tokenization.

-📚 Reliable Sources Used for Data Gathering Mayo Clinic:
+📚 RELIABLE SOURCES THAT WERE USED TO GATHER DATA:
 1. PubMed Central (PMC)
 2. National Institutes of Health (NIH)
 3. World Health Organization (WHO)
 4. Mayo Clinic
-5. Clinical guidelines and educational materials from National Institute of Health (NIH, etc.
+5. Clinical guidelines and educational materials from National Institute of Health (NIH, etc.)
 6. Additional reputable medical platforms including Medscape and Cleveland Clinic were used

 📊 Outcome – Skills & Discoveries